 Schools, universities, and certain public institutions may qualify for a reduced Microsoft RDS SAL user fee of \$0.44 per user per month.
-For qualification requirements, refer to Microsoft Licensing Terms and Documents.
+See the Microsoft Licensing Terms and Documents for qualification requirements.

 If you have Microsoft License Mobility, you may be eligible to bring your own Microsoft RDS Client Access Licenses (CALs) and use them with Amazon AppStream 2.0.
 If you are covered by your own license, you won't incur monthly user fees.
-For more included in the control of the control of
+For more information about whether you can use your existing Microsoft RDS CAL licenses with Amazon AppStream 2.0, see AWS License Mobility guidance, or consult with your Microsoft licensing representative.